aws-samples/ec2-cluster-for-unreal-swarms/README.md

 When you have CDK and Python installed you can use folling steps to initiate this project:

+To initiliazise this project we will need to create a virtualenv that stores dependencies under the `.venv` directory.
+To create the virtualenv the following commands assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.

 Manually create a virtualenv on MacOS and Linux:

 ```